Menu

 A. K. Bharti, after being appointed as the Director General of Air Operations (October 2024)

-• In 2024, A. K. Bharti took part in the Air Force exercise Gagan Shakti, which was conducted by the Indian Air Force (IAF) to test its capabilities and readiness for high-intensity operation.
+• In 2024, A. K. Bharti participated in the Air Force exercise Gagan Shakti, which was conducted by the Indian Air Force (IAF) to test its capabilities and readiness for high-intensity operations.

 • In 2025, A. K. Bharti became the Director General of Air Operations (DGAO) at Air Headquarters in New Delhi.